 The exact function of testosterone in women is not completely understood.
-However, testosterone is important in female sexual function.
+However, testosterone levels in women is important in sexual function.
 It contributes to the sexual maturation of the vulva and vaginal tissues and the brain.
 It also affects female sexual behavior, specifically desire and the arousal response.

 Why is it low?

-Testosterone levels can be low in women who have had both their ovaries removed, or whose ovaries do not function well due to any reason, such as chemotherapy.
-The testosterone levels also decline in women throughout the life span, such that the levels of women in midlife are lower than the ones noted in women in their 20s and 30s.
+Testosterone levels in women can be low in women who have had both their ovaries removed, or whose ovaries do not function well due to any reason, such as chemotherapy.
+The testosterone levels in women also decline throughout the female life span, such that the levels of women in midlife are lower than the ones noted in women in their 20s and 30s.
 Also, women with diseases affecting the adrenal glands can have low testosterone levels.

 Sexual function in women

-It’s true that low testosterone levels can sometimes impact female sexual function negatively, but that’s far from the whole story.
+It’s true that low testosterone levels in women can sometimes impact female sexual function negatively, but that’s far from the whole story.

 Female sexual function is a very complex issue.
 It is determined by many factors, including women’s physical and emotional health, the health of their relationships with their partners, their previous sexual experiences, history and trauma, and more.
 These factors all interact in a complicated way.